halfer/spiderling-utils/README.md

 Status
 ---

 This library is presently an **early alpha**, which I am using in a couple of personal projects.
-It is subject to change, but if anyone wishes to use it as it stands, I am happy to tag a release.
+It is subject to change, but if anyone wishes to use it as it stands, I have tagged a v0.1 release.

 I wonder whether, if developers already have their test class inheritance trees set up already, whether the `TestCase` class would be better as a trait.